WojciechMat/Pneumonia-Detector/README.md

 # Pneumonia-Detector
-Pneumonia detection from chest x-ray using Machine Learning </br>
+Pneumonia detection from chest x-ray using CNN model with ~80% accuracy to be continued
-Work in progress